-Along with olives, baby corn, tomatoes, add broccoli and stir-fry them before adding the pasta or simply add steamed broccoli, olive oil and nuts to the pasta and whip up an amazing, creamy pasta that will have people licking their fingers.
+Along with olives, baby corn, tomatoes, add broccoli and stir-fry them before adding the pasta or simply add steamed broccoli, olive oil and nuts to the creamy pasta.
+This will have people licking their fingers clean.

 This ultra-healthy dish could do with some fresh, blanched broccoli.
 Toss in some red wine vinegar, crumbled feta, tomatoes, and chickpeas and you have a delicious healthy salad ready to be eaten.

 Broccoli can be had in the form of a side dish in stir-fried form, or even tossed and roasted in the oven along with other veggies.

 You can also puree sour cream, grated cheese, and steamed broccoli into a dip and serve it with other veggies.

 For a more indulgent snack, once in a while, sauté steamed broccoli and chopped garlic and cover with beaten eggs before sprinkling grated cheese and baking it.

 One of the best, tastiest, and heartiest ways in which you can absorb the nutrients of broccoli is in the form of soup.

 It can be pureed along with other veggies and sprinkled with delicious seasonings to make various broccoli soups.

 How about making a healthy, homemade broccoli pizza instead of ordering one?
 Add broccoli and other vegetable toppings on a wheat pizza base along with grated cheese or cottage cheese and watch it disappear from the table in no time!

 Egg lovers can add chopped broccoli stalks and florets to their morning omelette to make them tastier and nutritious.